The Speedvision World Challenge 5-Point Harness

 A racing harness is a safety feature that saves lives when used correctly but there

-harness has to be part of a complete system of driver protection.
-If not used properly,
+safety harness has to be part of a complete system of driver protection.
+If not

 If you're only installing racing harnesses for looks, then have fun with it but